christrees/blog/README.md

 ## Trink Train
 Trink is on a new train trip.
-So I get to track is progress and get a virtual train ride.
+So I get to track progress and get a virtual train trip.
 ![TrinkTrip](TrinkTrip.png)

 ## DP music on Amazon